skoji/gepub/README.md

 * See [issues](https://github.com/skoji/gepub/issues/) for known problems.

-If you are using GEPUB::Builder and do not like its behavior (e.g., GEPUB::Builder evaluates the block inside as inside the Builder instance),  consider using GEPUB::Book directly.
+If you are using GEPUB::Builder and do not like its behavior (e.g., GEPUB::Builder evaluates the block as inside the Builder instance),  consider using GEPUB::Book directly.

 ## SYNOPSIS: